NSWC-Crane/passive_range/controller_cli/README.md

-# Motor Command Line Interface (CLI) Project
+# Controller Command Line Interface (CLI) Project

-This project contains the project files for a simple command line interface to the motor controller to test the motors.
+This project contains the project files for a simple command line interface to the motor/trigger controller.

 ## Dependencies